sligodave/sublime_remote_edit/README.md

 This is a work in progress!

+Requires your ssh public key to be registered with the remote machines ssh

+Requires scp to be available on the command line

 It's working away but there may be bugs.

 While sublime is open the local temp file will remember where it came from, so it'll save back when a save happens.